BuildIt-lang/buildsl_cgo22_artifacts/README.md

 These functions will move the arrays to the host upfront.
 Now the calls to the `get()` and `=` operators don't actually have to move the values one by one.
 Run the dsl again to see the final code generated showing 4 matrix multiplication operations 2 on the host and 2 on the GPU.

 We have utilized the CUDA extraction pass from the framework and our methodology of using static variables to track properties about runtime values.

+We have also provided the completed implementation in `mm-dsl-finished.cpp` if you need a reference at any point.

+With this we have concluded the artificat evaluation of our paper.
+We have shown -

+  - The graph DSL we implemented in BuilDSL generates code at par with the state of the art graph DSL GraphIt
+  - We demonstrated how a simple DSL for matrix multiplication with GPU and CPU code and automatically managed data transfers can be implemented in few lines of code (without runtime conditions and overheads)